aleclehmphul/recipe-book/README.md

    ```
 2. **Configure PostgreSQL database and Flyway database migration credentials**

-Update `src/main/resources/application.yml` with your database credentials and URL.
+Please make sure to create a PostgreSQL database called ```recipebook``` and update `src/main/resources/application.yml` with your database credentials and URL.

    ```bash
    app: